x64x2/mumu/README.md

 ### Setup

 1. Clone to /var/www/
-2. Setup mysql database (mariadb is best) with a database named neow and two tables, users, and board.
+2. Setup mysql database (mariadb is best) with a database named mumu and two tables, users, and board.
 3. Start mysql
 4. Configure config.php with sql database settings
 5. Add entry to apache config so the website runs